HenryJM/GettingAndCleaningData/README.md

 First, it takes in the feature list and determines which features are to be collected.
 A few cosmetic formatting tasks are run in order to follow R syntax better.

-The corresponding features are read from both training and test sets.
+The corresponding features are then read from both training and test sets.
+Columns for subject and activity are added at this stage.
+The sets are then combined after marking them "training" and "test" accordingly.

 tidy_data_1 represents the desired (66) features out of all measurements made.